 Merchandise is on sale and includes artwork, wildlife photography, books, and Rebecca Groom’s famous palaeoplushies.
 We invite those interested in hosting stalls to contact us.

-We end the event with a zoology-themed quiz with excellent prizes (the top prizes of 2014, 2015 and 2016 were, variously, a pig’s skull, a huge box of dinosaur toys, and a replica mosasaur, and numerous great books and scale models of dinosaurs, many kindly provided by the excellent people at EverythingDinosaur.com).
+We end the event with a zoology-themed quiz with excellent prizes (the top prizes of 2014, 2015, 2016 and 2017 were, variously, a pig’s skull, a huge box of dinosaur toys, and a replica mosasaur, and numerous great books and scale models of dinosaurs, many kindly provided by the excellent people at EverythingDinosaur.com).
 Oh, and there’s invariably a post-meeting pub trip which we invite you to attend.